Robert Wiedeman Barrett (Pen) Browning (1849 - 1912)

 After His Death

 Many of the Browning materials sold in 1913 are now in major collections, private hands, or untraceable.
-If it had not been for Dr. Armstrong at Baylor, who had an agent in London keep a record of the sale, matters would have been far worse.
-From 1913 until his death, Dr. Armstrong began to reassemble whatever he could retrieve of the Browning heritage in order to add it to his Baylor Browning collection.
+If it had not been for Dr. Armstrong at Baylor, who secured the services of a Sotheby staff member to prepare a duplicate record of the sale, matters would have been far worse.
+From 1913 until his death, Dr. Armstrong began to reassemble whatever he could trace of the Browning heritage in order to add it to his Baylor Browning collection.
 This work still continues.

 Fannie Browning died in England in 1935 and is buried there.
 She often gave away precious Browning materials almost on a whim.
 She also had her husband's body removed and reburied in the new Protestant Cemetery in Florence (his mother's grave is in the old Protestant Cemetery).